MeritonAliu/EmojiToText/ROADMAP.md

 - [ ] Make the data loading async in the background
 - [ ] Implement a suggestion system for emojis
 - [ ] Implement skin tone variations
-- [ ] Provide metadata abou emojis
+- [ ] Provide metadata about emojis
 - [ ] Enable custom emoji sets